rajuxispl/xisplprojct/README.md

 # xisplprojct
-Xispl project related new and amall codes
+Xispl project related new and small codes for branch1